steveshogren/hugo-blog/content/post/papers-we-love-1.md

 ### Why Should I Read The Byzantine Generals Problem?

-The research in this paper allows blockchains, ensures military radar installation reliability, and enables the design of distributed, fault-tolerant CPU processors.
+The research in this paper allows blockchain technology, ensures military radar installation reliability, and enables the design of distributed, fault-tolerant CPU processors.
 Not only is the research widely used in many interesting ways, but the paper uses the amusing military analogy of a group of separated generals trying to agree on a battle plan.
-I think this paper is a fun intro into academic papers.
+The paper is a fun intro into academic papers.

 [The Byzantine Generals Problem pdf](http://www.andrew.cmu.edu/course/15-749/READINGS/required/resilience/lamport82.pdf)